RENTALS HOW-TO GUIDE

 Event managers have so much on their minds that it’s often easy to let the more mundane but necessary things, such as powering the event, slip to the bottom of their to-do list.
 It’s also sufficiently complicated that less-than-honest suppliers can bamboozle even the savviest event organiser.

 Dom Cook, Senior Electrician for Active Air Rentals outlines the top 8 tips every event manager needs to know about powering their events.

-Secondly, what power is already onsite?
+What power is already onsite?
 Does the event location have mains power?
 If so, does it have single phase or three-phase power?
 This helps your supplier specify the correct power distribution equipment.

 Cable runs from the power source to the end points can cause two serious problems:

-Finally, don’t forget looks.
 You only get one chance to make a great first impression at an event.
 Cables and generators should not be in obvious view.
 It is extremely important that your supplier understands this and designs your power distribution accordingly.

 “The Active Air Event Power team are very professional and accommodating.
 Nothing is a problem and they go above and beyond what is required.
 They always make sure it all runs smoothly.”

 Do you need power for your next event?